0day-ci/linux/Documentation/trace/hwlat_detector.rst

  - none:        do not force migration
  - round-robin: migrate across each CPU specified in cpus between each window
+ - per-cpu:     create a per-cpu thread for each cpu in cpus

 By default, hwlat detector will also obey the tracing_cpumask, so the thread will be placed only in the set of cpus that is both on the hwlat detector's cpus and in the global tracing_cpumask file.
 The user can overwrite the cpumask by setting it manually.
 Changing the hwlatd affinity externally, e.g., via taskset tool, will disable the round-robin migration.
+In the per-cpu mode, the per-cpu thread (hwlatd/CPU) will be pinned to its relative cpu, and its affinity cannot be changed.